getbouncer/apidocs/bouncer-scan/credit-card-ocr/android-integration-guide/ui-customization-guide.md

 ![customized icons](../../../.gitbook/assets/customized_icons.png)

-## Screen Elements
+## Scan Features

-Screen elements can be turned on and off when launching the scan flow.
+Scan features can be turned on and off when launching the scan flow.
 The following options are available:

+### Start parameters

 * `Enter Card Manually` button which will close the scan window and notify the app that the user wishes to enter a card manually.

-* `Display Card Pan` will show the full number of the card as it is being scanned.
-* `Display Cardholder Name` will show the full name of the card holder as it is being scanned.
-* `Display Logo` will display the CardScan logo at the top of the screen.
+### Config parameters

+* `com.getbouncer.scan.framework.Config.displayLogo` a boolean indicating if the logo should be displayed
+* `com.getbouncer.scan.framework.Config.isDebug` a boolean indicating if debug mode should be turned on

 ### Example

-When starting the scan activity, specify which screen elements should be turned on or off.
+When starting the scan activity, specify which features should be turned on or off.

 ```java
 CardScanActivity.start(